Skip to main content

 • “The amount of money rewarded after a race is so little that grinding wouldn't make a significant difference.”

-The game's stability is a significant concern, with frequent freezing during multiplayer sessions and numerous bugs affecting gameplay.
-While some users appreciate the racing mechanics, many criticize the overall experience as erratic and unfinished, suggesting a lack of proper development and care.
+The game's stability is a significant concern, with users reporting frequent freezes during multiplayer sessions and numerous bugs affecting gameplay.
+While some appreciate the racing mechanics, many criticize the overall experience as unfinished and erratic, suggesting a lack of proper development and care from the developers.

 • “Just pay a little and get a good, bug-free, alive, and an actually cared-for racing game.”